 Teresa was nominated and selected for her decades' long commitment to public health, her tireless and selfless work ethic and her generous, compassionate personality.
-She has worked in public health for over 25 years, serving in local public health as a surveillance epidemiologist, data coordinator, system developer, mentor, and policy consultant.
+She has worked in public health for almost 25 years, serving in public health as a state surveillance epidemiologist, data coordinator, system developer, mentor, and policy consultant.
 Teresa has also made contributions on a national level, taking on committee roles at increasing levels for ISDS and CSTE.
 She has been an ISDS member since 2002 and has made long-standing contributions to the Society to help bridge the gap between the public health practice and research communities, including participation and leadership in the Technical Conventions Committee, the Analytic Solutions Committee, and the Research Committee, as well as serving in an advisory capacity for the 3-year ISDS DTRA grant.

 Colleagues have noted that "Teresa is a great resource for any public health challenge."
 She "brings an excitement to her work that is contagious" and "she is always willing to share her experience and expertise."
 Her colleagues know her as a dedicated public servant who "is willing to lead by example" and is "the first to volunteer for projects".
 Her calm, cheerful manner and "tireless and resourceful service" are admired by those of us who have had the good fortune to work with her.

 We believe that Teresa honors the spirit of the man this award is named for and we ask the membership to join us in congratulating her.

 The Award will be presented during the Award Ceremony at the ISDS Annual Conference in San Diego, CA, January 29 - February 1, 2018.

 ISDS appreciates the Rick Heffernan Award Committee for their time in helping to review the submitted nominations.
 The selection committee included Marc Paladini, MPH; Julie Pavlin, MD, PhD, MPH; and Atar Baer, MPH, PhD.